webforj/webforj/README.md

 A robust and flexible framework that can help you deliver a modern and engaging web user interface with ease.
 In Java.

-- **Event Handling**: Handle user interactions and events with ease using the DWCJ's event system.
+- **Event Handling**: Handle user interactions and events with ease using the webforj's event system.
 Respond to user actions and update the UI accordingly.

 - **Component-Based**: Create reusable and composable components to build complex UIs.
 Components encapsulate their own state and logic, providing a modular and maintainable structure for your application.